Christer Johansson (table tennis)

-Christer Johansson is a male former international table tennis player from Sweden.
+Christer Johansson (born 10 December 1944) is a Swedish former international table tennis player.

 He won a bronze medal at the 1967 World Table Tennis Championships in the Swaythling Cup (men's team event) with Hans Alsér, Kjell Johansson (his brother) and Bo Persson.

 He was a two times gold medal winner in the team event at the European Table Tennis Championships and later became national coach of Sweden.